assignlicense (Windows only)

 Examples of the assignlicense command:

 •The first command above uploads the specified license to LicenseServer and assigns it to RaptorXML+XBRL Server.

 •The second command calls the server-executable to do the same thing as the first command.

-•The third command uploads the specified license to LicenseServer and validates it, without assigning it to RaptorXML+XBRL Server.
+•The last command uploads the specified license to LicenseServer and validates it, without assigning it to RaptorXML+XBRL Server.

 Options are listed in short form (if available) and long form.
 You can use one or two dashes for both short and long forms.
 An option may or may not take a value.
 If it takes a value, it is written like this: --option=value.
 Values can be specified without quotes except in two cases: (i) when the value string contains spaces, or (ii) when explicitly stated in the description of the option that quotes are required.
 If an option takes a Boolean value and no value is specified, then the option's default value is TRUE.
 Use the --h, --help option to display information about the command.